Lanchon/REPIT/README.md

 6. **PLUG INTO A POWER SOURCE.** this operation might take a long time and **must not be interrupted.**
 7. flash the zip locally on the phone. (if you want to sideload instead, please see the note below.)

+finally, go get a coffee or two. **do not, under any circumstance, interrupt this script !!!**

 in case the script fails to start:
 - if the script cannot unmount all partitions, it will copy itself to the /tmp directory and ask you to flash it a second time from there.
 - if it still fails to unmount all partitions, or if it fails to lock the eMMC ('unable to reread the partition table'), then you need to reboot TWRP and reflash the script immediately after boot up. (you may actually need to reflash twice, the second time from '/tmp'.) do not do anything after boot up and before flashing! in particular, **do not mount the sdcard as USB mass storage.**